hegongshan/gekkofs_fuse/README.md

                     source_path

-This script gets all ADA-FS dependency sources (excluding the fs itself)
+This script gets all GekkoFS dependency sources (excluding the fs itself)

 positional arguments:
         source_path              path where the dependency downloads are put